astronomer/astronomer-cosmos/docs/configuration/caching.rst

 (Introduced in Cosmos 1.6 - Experimental feature)

-Starting with Cosmos 1.6.0, users can also set a remote path to store this cache instead of using Airflow Variables.
-To do so, you need to configure a remote cache path.
+Starting with Cosmos 1.6.0, users can also set a remote directory path to store this cache instead of using Airflow Variables.
+To do so, you need to configure a remote cache directory.
 See :ref:`remote_cache_dir` and :ref:`remote_cache_dir_conn_id` for more information.
 This is an experimental feature introduced in 1.6.0 to gather user feedback.
 The ``remote_cache_dir`` will eventually be merged into the :ref:`cache_dir` setting in upcoming releases.

 **How the cache is refreshed**

 If using the default Variables cache approach, users can purge or delete the cache via Airflow UI by identifying and deleting the cache key.
-In case you're using the alternative approach by setting the ``remote_cache_path`` introduced in Cosmos 1.6.0, you can delete the cache by removing the specific files by identifying them using your configured path in the remote store.
+In case you're using the alternative approach by setting the ``remote_cache_dir`` introduced in Cosmos 1.6.0, you can delete the cache by removing the specific files by identifying them using your configured path in the remote store.